TalhoukLab/PrOType/docs/parameters.md

 - `numBootstraps`: number of bootstrap samples to run gene selection algorithms on

 ## Directory
+- `user`: your user name on a Linux distribution
+- `rootDir`: root directory where all project files are written to
 - `inputDir`: input directory where raw data exists for clustering.
 - `scriptDir`: script directory where R and bash scripts exist.
 Used to submit batch jobs to the queue.
+- `RDir`: subdirectory of `scriptDir` for R scripts
+- `shDir`: subdirectory of `scriptDir` for bash scripts
 - `outputDir`: output directory where outputs are written to.
 - `logDir`: log directory where queue logs are written to.
 Logs are written in a directory hierarchy similar to `outputDir`.